-- (a) Defend the research proposal 15% - (b) Interim progress report/presentation 25% - (c) Final report/presentation/Examination 60%
+- (a) Defend the research proposal

+- (b) Interim progress report/presentation

+- (c) Final presentation/viva voce

+- (d) Thesis or final report submission

-14.2.3 Pass in a Course Unit
+14.2.3.
+Pass in a Course Unit

 - 1. A candidate who obtains grade C or better for a course unit will be considered to have passed in that course unit. - 2.
 If a student fails to complete a course a grade of E will be given unless an acceptable reason is produced.
 In the event of given reason is accepted by the Senate on the recommendation of the Faculty Board, he/she will be considered as a candidate sitting for the first time in a subsequent attempt for that course unit. - 3.
 A student who obtains a C- or lower grade in a particular course unit may re-sit for the examination in respect of that course unit for the purpose of improving the grade within the stipulated period.
 The highest grade a student can obtain is C, which is in this instance equivalent to GPV 2.00.
 In the event a student obtains a lower grade, he/she will be entitled to the previous grade.
-Repeat candidates are not entitled to attend lectures/practical classes in the course unit in which he/she has failed
+Repeat candidates are not entitled to attend lectures/practical classes in the course unit in which he/she has failed.

-14.2.4 Examination Criteria on Mathematical Computing Course Units (IMT1b1 β , IMT2b2 β and IMT3b1 β) in Industrial Mathematics
+14.2.4.
+Examination Criteria on Mathematical Computing Course Units (IMT1b1 $\beta$ , IMT2b2 $\beta$ and IMT3b1 $\beta$ ) in Industrial Mathematics

-A student who follows Industrial Mathematics as a subject must pass all IMT1b1 β , IMT2b2 β and IMT3b1 β to earn the BSc (General) Degree.
+A student who follows Industrial Mathematics as a subject must pass all IMT1b1 $\beta$ , IMT2b2 $\beta$ and IMT3b1 $\beta$ to earn the BSc (General) Degree.
 These course units consist of learning a mathematical software/programming language in the Semester I and carrying out a project work in the Semester II.